 The Rising of the Shield Hero Volume 23 release date has not yet been announced.
 The author is working on multiple projects at the same time so the next book is taking longer than usual.

 Fan-made English translation projects for the web novel were completed back in 2015.
 Also, in 2015, One Peace Books licensed the official English translation for the Shield Hero light novel series.
-The English version is already up to Volume 22 as of December 21, 2021.
+The English version already caught up to Volume 22 as of December 21, 2021.

 Comparisons can be made between the web novel and light novels, but overall the light novel series is changing things up by taking the plot in a different direction.
 For example, the fan-favorite Mad Scientist Naofumi story arc was replaced by a different story in the light novel version.